SetVenue Adult Production Policy

 8.5 Prohibited: Prostitution and Commercial Sex Acts

 Notwithstanding any Host opt-in for adult production, the Platform expressly prohibits use of any Listing for prostitution, solicitation of prostitution, or any commercial sex act as defined under 18 U.S.C. § 1591(e)(3) (a "Commercial Sex Act").
 This prohibition is absolute and applies regardless of the Booking's stated purpose or any private arrangement between the Guest and any third party.
-SetVenue does not, will not, and cannot lawfully knowingly host, promote, or facilitate the use of its Platform for the conduct of prostitution or any Commercial Sex Act, and any Booking discovered to involve such activity is subject to immediate termination, refund forfeiture, account ban, referral to federal and state law enforcement (including under 18 U.S.C. § 2421A and 18 U.S.C. § 1591), and full cooperation with any government inquiry.
+SetVenue does not, will not, and cannot lawfully knowingly host, promote, or facilitate the use of its Platform for the conduct of prostitution or any Commercial Sex Act, and any Booking discovered to involve such activity is subject to immediate termination, refund forfeiture to the maximum extent permitted by law (subject to the reasonable-proportionality principles of Cal.
+Civ.
+Code § 1671 noted at § 4.2), account ban, referral to federal and state law enforcement (including under 18 U.S.C. § 2421A and 18 U.S.C. § 1591), and full cooperation with any government inquiry.
 This prohibition operates in addition to, and does not limit, SetVenue's obligations under FOSTA-SESTA (18 U.S.C. § 2421A; § 230(e)(5)).

 The Adult Production opt-in described in this Policy is limited to lawful adult-entertainment production for commercial distribution conducted in compliance with 18 U.S.C. § 2257, Cal.
 Code Regs. tit.
-8 § 5193.1, LA County Code ch.
+8 § 5193 (as applied by Cal/OSHA to adult film production), LA County Code ch.
 11.39, and applicable state law; it is not, and may not be used as, a vehicle for prostitution or for facilitating Commercial Sex Acts.
 The prohibition extends to conduct that would constitute pimping under Cal.
 Penal Code § 266h or pandering under Cal.
 Penal Code § 266i, or analogous state-law equivalents.

 8.6 No Intent to Promote or Facilitate

 SetVenue does not, by allowing host-opt-in commercial adult production within the strict guardrails of this Policy, intend to and does not promote or facilitate the prostitution of any person, nor does SetVenue have actual knowledge or reckless disregard of any fact suggesting that a Booking is intended to facilitate prostitution or any Commercial Sex Act.
 The Platform's Adult Production opt-in is offered solely for lawful commercial production work subject to applicable record-keeping (18 U.S.C. § 2257), labor (Cal.
 Code Regs. tit.
-8 § 5193.1), and other governing requirements.
-Marketing materials promoting the Platform may not feature, highlight, or otherwise emphasize the adult-production opt-in.
+8 § 5193, as applied by Cal/OSHA to adult film production), and other governing requirements.
+SetVenue does not preferentially promote the adult-production opt-in over other production types; factual statements that the Platform supports adult productions (for example, in a list of supported production types) are informational disclosure, not promotion of any specific production or person.

 8.7 No Minors on Premises

 No person under the age of eighteen (18) may be physically present on the Listing premises during any portion of a Booking with the Adult Production content-type opt-in active.
 This prohibition applies to all attendees and visitors, including any individuals who are not part of the production but who would otherwise be present (e.g., friends, family of the Host or Guest).
 The only exceptions are (i) legal guardians or staff of the Listing who must be present briefly to address venue-management matters (in which case they must remain outside any active production area), and (ii) law-enforcement or other governmental personnel exercising lawful authority.
-Violation of this clause is a per-se material breach and triggers immediate Booking termination, refund forfeiture, account ban, and law-enforcement referral.
+Violation of this clause is a per-se material breach and triggers immediate Booking termination, refund forfeiture to the maximum extent permitted by law (subject to the reasonable-proportionality principles of Cal.
+Civ.
+Code § 1671 noted at § 4.2), account ban, and law-enforcement referral.

 8.8 Prohibited Conduct: Attempted CSAM Production and Solicitation of Minors